CosmickMedia/pupworld/readme.txt

 == Copyright ==

-Pupworld WordPress Theme, (C) 2024 Automattic
+Bark WordPress Theme, (C) 2024 Automattic
-Pupworld is distributed under the terms of the GNU GPL.
+Bark is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by